lk-umw-cpsc/240groupproj/UpdateLog.md

 Paste over new entry here.

+Date: 3/22/2022 (evening)
+Person: Lauren
+Log: Began work on ReminderManagerFrame.
+I would like to make this frame look nicer... it's very 90's-chic right now :)

 Date: 3/22/2022
 Person: Lauren
 Log: AddReminderFrame completed.
 Next focus will be on a reminder manager frame.